Coronavirus (COVID-19) – help and support for hospitality businesses

 Coronavirus Job Retention Scheme

-Under the new Coronavirus Job Retention scheme, government grants will cover 80% of the salary of PAYE employees who would otherwise have been laid off during this crisis.
+Under the new Coronavirus Job Retention scheme, government grants will cover 80% of the salary of PAYE employees who would otherwise have been laid off during this crisis to a maximum of £2,500 per month.

-The scheme, open to any employer in the country, will cover the cost of wages backdated to 1 March 2020 and will be open before the end of April.
-It will continue for at least three months.
+The scheme, open to any employer in the country, covers the cost of wages backdated to 1st March 2020 for staff unable to work due to Coronavirus pandemic.

 To claim under the scheme employers will need to:

-- designate affected employees as ‘furloughed workers’ and notify employees of this change.
+- Designate affected employees as ‘furloughed workers’ and notify employees in writing of this change.
 Changing the status of employees remains subject to existing employment law and, depending on the employment contract, may be subject to negotiation; and

 - HMRC will reimburse 80% of furloughed workers wage costs, up to a cap of £2,500 per month.
-This means employers will need to pay staff and claim the money back
+This means employers can pay staff and claim the money back or lodge a claim up to 14 days in advance of pay day to ensure that funding is received in time

-- Employers do not need to pay 20% of wages in order to qualify for the 80% reimbursement payment
+- Employers do not need to pay the additional 20% of wages in order to qualify for the 80% reimbursement payment

 - This is a grant, not a loan, so it does not have to be repaid to government

-- The reimbursement will cover furloughed employees who were on the payroll as at 28th February 2020 onwards
+- The reimbursement will cover furloughed employees who were on the payroll and had been included on an RTI return received by HMRC no later than as at 19th March 2020 onwards

 - Redundancies and lay-offs after 1st March can be ‘unwound’